cajuncoding/SqlBulkHelpers/README.md

 # SqlBulkHelpers
-A library for efficient and high performance bulk insert and update of data from C# applications.
+A library for efficient and high performance bulk insert and update of data, into a Sql Database, from C# applications.
 This library leverages the power of the C# SqlBulkCopy classes, while augmenting with the following key benefits:

 - Provides a simplified facade for interacting with the SqlBulkCopy API.